-This holiday sweet spot isn’t limited to the week before Christmas.
+Believe it or not, ‘tis almost the holiday season!
+Consumers are starting to look for the perfect gifts for friends and family, so it’s a great time for authors and publishers to boost their promotional efforts and get more eyes on their books.
+And this holiday sweet spot isn’t limited to the week before Christmas.
 According to Google Trends, search terms related to “gifts” in the United States trend upward starting in early-mid November through Christmas Day.

 So what kinds of promotions are authors and publishers running to boost exposure around the holidays?
-Here are some great holiday-themed book marketing ideas we hope will inspire you when creating your campaigns this (and next!) holiday season.
+Here are some great holiday book marketing ideas we hope will inspire you when creating your campaigns this (and next!) holiday season.

 1. Design a festive cover for a holiday-themed book